 Personal Invitation to Meet with Nicola Sturgeon First Minister of Scotland – Scottish Parliament, Edinburgh

-Professor Strachan has been invited to the special launch of this network, which includes lunch with Sir Jack Stewart-Clark and John Purvis (both former Conservative Members of the European Parliament).
+Professor Strachan was invited to the special launch of this new network, which included lunch with Sir Jack Stewart-Clark and John Purvis (both former Conservative Members of the European Parliament).

-University of Nottingham International Centre for Corporate Social Responsibility ESRC Seminar – 31 March 2015
+International Centre for Corporate Social Responsibility ESRC Seminar –

-Professor Strachan, Dr David Jones and Olushola Ajide have been invited to present a paper ‘Achieving Community Engagement through Community Enterprise Development: A Developing Country Perspective’.
+Professor Strachan, Dr David Jones and Olushola Ajide were invited to present a paper ‘Achieving Community Engagement through Community Enterprise Development: A Developing Country Perspective’.

 Professor Strachan has been invited to be the RGU representative on this energy partnership, which includes amongst others ASCO, Dales Engineering, JBS Group Scotland, Score Group, and Shell.